Chrysler self shielded wires

 For the welds on the cross member parts, I would utilize a reputable Detroit testing agency.
 The weld test data would be taken from both the MIG and self shielding welds.
 The report would provide micro / macro weld and HAZ samples.
 Appropriate hardness tests for welds and HAZ and tensile tests.

-THE NEW WELD PROCEDURE: I robot welded the Neon crossmember parts using the common E70S-3, and 0.045 / 0.035 (1.2 -1 mm) MIG consumables.
-The S3 is the weld wire of choice has it has lower silicon and manganese than the E70S-6 MIG wire.
+THE NEW NEON CROSS MEMBER WELD PROCEDURE: I robot welded the Neon cross member parts using the common E70S-3, and 0.045 and 0.035 (1.2 -1 mm) MIG wires.
+I selected the 70S- 3 as it has lower silicon and manganese than the E70S-6 MIG wire, (less alloy reactions with the galvanealed).

-The weld solutions I presented at the Chrysler meeting in January 1996, would immediately save Chrysler $800,000.00 per month and increase the cross member robot weld productivity by 30%.
-All the weld data presented at the meeting indicated that the primary issue was with the weld process and consumables selected.
-The poor part fit issues could be addressed with a possible die change which was in the budget and some long over due engineering process control in the plant that made the cross members.
+The weld solutions I presented at the Chrysler meeting in January 1996, would immediately save Chrysler approx. $800,000 per month and increase the cross member robot weld productivity by 30%.
+All the weld data presented at this meeting indicated that the primary issue was with the weld process and consumables selected.
+The poor part fit issues could be addressed with a possible die change which the engineers informed me was in the budget.

 The Chrysler corporate management who managed the engineers responsible for the parts received the report.
 I knew that these managers and their engineers and designers understood little about the weld processes discussed so I kept the report data at a level anyone can understand.
-The new MIG test weld data was very well received by the Chrysler plant manager and by all the corporate, cross member team except by the Chrysler weld engineer.
+The new MIG test weld data was very well received by the Chrysler plant manager and by all the corporate, cross member team except by one individual, "the Chrysler weld engineer".
 I thought the battle was over, however it turned out to be a battle I never would win.

-DENIAL: After I left, I found out that the Chrysler weld engineer denied that the problem was with his wire selection and insisted that the self shielded wires had to be used to compensate for the galvanealed coating.
-His peers ALL HIGHLY TRAINED ENGINEERS had all seen the engineering evidence necessary to know that the wrong process had been used, however they let the weld engineer have his way.
+CHRYSLER WELD ENGINEER DENIAL: After I left, I found out that the Chrysler weld engineer denied that the problem was with his wire selection and insisted that the self shielded wires had to be used to compensate for the galvanealed coating.
+His peers ALL HIGHLY TRAINED ENGINEERS had all seen the engineering evidence necessary to know that the wrong process had been used, however they simply did not have the balls to stand up to the weld engineer and let him have his way.

-Its obvious the Chrysler weld engineer was not interested in the success of the MIG process on his companies parts.
-Its evident he was concerned about protecting his "credibility" as an engineer.
-Lets face it, who wants it known that you are the individual that's responsible for a plus 10 million dollar loss for your corporation.
+It's obvious the Chrysler weld engineer was not interested in the success of the MIG process on his companies parts.
+It's evident he was concerned about protecting his "credibility" as an engineer.
+Lets face it, who wants it known that you are the individual that's responsible for a the multi-million dollar loss for your corporation.

 To show his team his "flexibility" for change, the Chrysler weld engineer allowed the use of a slightly smaller self shielded weld wire to weld his cross member parts.

 After 15 pus million dollars lost to rework and rejects, the President of Chrysler decided that his less than two year old, state of the art, multi-million dollar, cross member weld line was a project he wanted buried and therefore did what many Detroit executives have done in the past.
-Rather than fire his weld engineer, (I don't believe Eaton saw my report) the Chrysler president "gave up on the project" and made the brilliant management engineering decision to sweep his robot weld issues under a rug located in Mexico.
+Rather than fire his weld engineer, the Chrysler president "gave up on the project" and made the brilliant management engineering decision to sweep his robot weld issues under a rug located in Mexico.

-MORE EVIDENCE: Its 2OO4: Eight years had passed and I was back at the Chrysler corporate center face to face with you know who.
+MORE EVIDENCE THIS TIME FROM A LITTLE COMPANY CALLED US STEEL: Its 2OO4: Eight years had passed and I was back at the Chrysler corporate center face to face with you know who.
 The same corporate weld engineer was still working for the Chrysler, in a way I was surprised that he had not been promoted to some VP position.

-US STEEL MAKES ITS POINT: The US Steel Corporation makes most of the high strength galvanealed steels sold in North America.
+The US Steel Corporation makes most of the high strength galvanealed steels sold in North America.
 In the letter which was addressed to Chrysler, the US Steel chief metallurgist recommended that the MIG process rather than the self shielded SS process be used for the coated steel applications.
 Again the data we presented was well received by the majority of Chrysler corporate engineers and also by a very frustrated Chrysler purchasing manager who chaired the meeting.
-It seems the purchasing manager was fed up with dealing with suppliers who had many complaints against the use of flux cored weld wires.
+It seems the purchasing manager was fed up with dealing with suppliers who had many complaints against the use of the self shielded flux cored weld wires.
 The Chrysler Corporate Purchasing manager chaired the weld meeting and he did not looking pleased with his weld engineer.

 I was not aware till some of the engineers informed me that It seems over the years the purchasing manager had to attend too many of these self shielded weld wire meetings with many other disgruntled tier suppliers.
 Let's face it, all good purchasing personnel are driven by cost reduction and this purchasing manager knew that many times Chrysler had been presented with great opportunities for multi-million dollar weld cost reduction and yet over and over he had seen the engineering team turn their backs on engineering logic.

 At the end of the day these Lincoln self shielded weld wire meetings always got bogged down as the weld engineer would stand his ground and would not back down on his process decision.
 This meeting as with the presentation eight years ago, again provided over overwhelming evidence along with the support letter from US Steel, yet the Chrysler weld engineer stood behind his choice of the self shielded weld consumables.
 This report also took a further step in the examination of "fatigue properties".
-This report that had crash weld test data, showed their were unusual weld failure issues occurring with the self shielded wires, while all the MIG welds passed the tests.
+The report dealt with crash weld test data and showed their were unusual weld failure issues occurring with the self shielded wire welds, while all the MIG welds passed the tests.
 With all the evidence the Chrysler weld engineer would again not allow the change to MIG.

 Each supplier who used the self shielded products and bought the related weld issues and considerable cost savings from the MIG process to the table for Chrysler was shot down by the Chrysler weld engineer.